holstegelab/aghub_docs/agh_use_of_research_drive.md

 ----------------------------------------------------
 ## Step 2.
 Accessing the Research Drive from your local machine

-The research drive can be accessed in multiple ways:
+The research drive can be accessed in multiple ways from your local machine:

 * The web browser: [Research Drive](https://amsterdamumc.data.surfsara.nl/).